Frankenstrat: Upgrades

 During the late 1970s and early 1980s, many guitar companies tried to capitalize on Van Halen's popularity by manufacturing Frankenstrat replicas.
 In 1979, he replaced the original black pickguard with a white pickguard and added a Mighty Mite single coil with a red phenolic bobbin on neck.
-He later replaced the white pickguard with a cut up black vinyl record, covered the back with aluminum foil, and replaced the Gibson humbucker pickup with one from the "Bumblebee" guitar.
+He later replaced the white pickguard with a cut up black vinyl record, covered the back with aluminum foil and replaced the Gibson humbucker pickup with one from the "Bumblebee" guitar.
 In 1981, he replaced the vinyl record with a trimmed piece of a 3-ply black Fender pickguard to cover the control cavity.
-To confuse imitators, he screwed a three-way switch sideways into the middle position cavity, replaced the previous humbucker with a Seymour Duncan pickup, and replaced the neck with the "Bumblebee" guitar's.
+To confuse imitators, he screwed a three-way switch sideways into the middle position cavity, replaced the previous humbucker with a Seymour Duncan pickup and replaced the neck with the "Bumblebee" guitar's.
 In an interview, Eddie admitted the single-coil pickup and middle switch were not connected to anything.

 Variants

 Kramer

-Kramer Guitars was the first company endorsed by Van Halen in 1983, when it built a Frankenstrat replica, and during this time he replaced the original Frankenstrat neck with a prototype Kramer Pacer neck first seen during Van Halen's Hide Your Sheep Tour in January 1983.
+Kramer Guitars was the first company endorsed by Van Halen in 1983, when it built a Frankenstrat replica and during this time he replaced the original Frankenstrat neck with a prototype Kramer Pacer neck first seen during Van Halen's Hide Your Sheep Tour in January 1983.
 Later that year the Pacer neck was replaced with a Kramer "Banana" style neck first seen during Van Halen's performance at the US Festival and then in the "Jump" video.
-In 1984, he was given the "Hot for Teacher" guitar (seen in the song's video clip), and began appearing in Kramer advertisements.
+In 1984, he was given the "Hot for Teacher" guitar (seen in the song's video clip) and began appearing in Kramer advertisements.
 Paul Unkert, the "Guitar Guy" of UNK guitars, worked on the Frankenstrat and put his "Unk" stamp on it.

 The best-known Kramer owned by Van Halen was the 5150, which he built in the Kramer factory.
 Although it was thought that the guitar was made from a Kramer Baretta body, it had a prototype Pacer body.
 The guitar, used from the 1984 tour through the OU812 tour, was last used to record "Judgement Day" for the album For Unlawful Carnal Knowledge (1991).
 Although the 5150 reappeared on the 2004 reunion tour with Sammy Hagar, the guitar upgraded with a Charvel neck and EVH Wolfgang humbucker, it was subsequently retired.

 A number of other Kramers were also built and used by Van Halen during this time (most notably the 1984 Kramer), although most were simply striped designs without other markings.
-These guitars were primarily backups for the 5150 on tours, and were retired at the same time.
-Some were given away, or (like the 1984 Kramer) awarded in contests.
+These guitars were primarily backups for the 5150 on tours and were retired at the same time.
+Some were given away or awarded in contests.